Sustainable Cooling: Building Resilience to Extreme Heat

 Learning experience

-This programme, including all its activities and assessments, will be delivered flexibly and entirely online.
+This programme, including all activities and assessments, will be delivered flexibly and entirely online.

-You will benefit from a Facilitator who will provide guidance throughout your studies, from beginning to end.
-An expert in the field, they will be present in weekly discussions on specific topics relating to sustainable cooling and provide feedback and guidance on assessments and tasks.
+You will benefit from a programme Facilitator who will provide guidance throughout your studies – from beginning to end.
+An expert in the field, your Facilitator will join weekly discussions on specific topics relating to sustainable finance and provide feedback and guidance on assessments and activities throughout.

-For this programme, we would recommend participants commit 4-5 hours a week to studying, although this may vary by individual and topic.
+For this programme, we would recommend participants study on average 3-5 hours per week, although this may vary by individual and topic.

 Fees and funding

-The total cost of this short course is £1,500 (inclusive of VAT), with discounts available to Oxford University alumni and those working in the public sector (evidence required).
+The total cost of this short course is £1,800 (inclusive of VAT), with discounts available to Oxford University alumni and those working in a public sector role (evidence is required).

 It is possible to pay your fees in two instalments, laying down a deposit (and reserving a space) before settling the final balance and securing your place on the course ahead of its start.